About this course

 Find breadth subjects

 Use the Handbook Search function to find subjects that can be used as breadth studies in the Bachelor of Science

 Majors, minors & specialisations

-Completion of 50 points of study at third year level.
+Completion of 50 points of study at Level 3.

 A number of these science majors include specialisations.
 Descriptions of the specialisations are located within the majors.

 |Biochemistry and Molecular Biology||50|